Maximizing Stochastic Monotone Submodular Functions

-We study the problem of maximizing a stochastic monotone submodular function with respect to a matroid constraint.
-We study the adaptivity gap - the ratio between the values of optimal adaptive and non-adaptive policies - and show that it is equal to $\tfrac{e}{e - 1}$.
-This result implies that the benefit of adaptivity is bounded.
+\ABSTRACT{ We study the problem of maximizing a stochastic monotone submodular function with respect to a matroid constraint.
+Due to the presence of diminishing marginal values in real-world problems, our model can capture the effect of stochasticity in a wide range of applications.
+We show that the adaptivity gap --- the ratio between the values of optimal adaptive and optimal non-adaptive policies --- is bounded and is equal to $\tfrac{e}{e - 1}$.
+We propose a polynomial-time non-adaptive policy that achieves this bound.
+We also present an adaptive myopic policy that obtains at least half of the optimal value.
+Furthermore, when the matroid is uniform, the myopic policy achieves the optimal approximation ratio of $\efac$. }

-We also study the myopic policy and show that it is a ${1\over 2}$-approximation.
-Furthermore, when the matroid is uniform, approximation ratio of the myopic policy becomes $\efac$ which is optimum.
+\ACKNOWLEDGMENT{We would like to thank Amin Saberi, Jan Vondr{\'a}k, Marek Adamczyk, Chandra Chekuri, and the anonymous referees whose comments and suggestions significantly improved this work.
+We acknowledge that the example is section~\ref{sec:tightexample} was brought to our attention by Jan Vondr{\'a}k.}